dirdr/beavops/README.md

 ---

 ## Getting Started 🚀
+> [!important]
+> The only required service needed to deploy your own containers to the internet is [traefik](./traefik) which acts as the reverse proxy, the rest of the stack is optional.
+> Because of the way certificate challenges work, Traefik needs to be running and ready to respond to ACME challenges from Let's Encrypt.
+When services start, Traefik discovers them and initiates certificate requests, but Traefik itself must already be running to handle the challenge responses.
+Therefore, you want to start **Traefik first**, then start your other services.

 1. Clone the Repository:
 3. Create the traefik network : `docker network create traefik_public`
 4. **Configure Environment Variables:**